 - Placing comment cards on your tables.
 Don’t end the card with “Would you refer us to a friend or relative?” – Go one step further and ask why or why not.

 - Researching online communities.
 Quora, Reddit, and others have targeted communities and subgroups.
 For researching and gaining insight into your ideal customer personas, the information posted by and exchanged between the members is as good as gold.

-Whether it’s families or college goers, or both, it’s imperative that you take steps to understand your ideal customer.
+Whether it’s families, college students, or both, it’s imperative that you take steps to understand your ideal customer.
 The great thing about creating customer profiles is that they can be used to inform many different parts of your branding, product, and marketing strategy.

 Learn how to find your target market.

 The importance of self-evaluation can’t be overstated, especially when you’re creating a marketing plan from scratch.